lijie-jiang/vxworks7-layer-for-boost/README.md

 and then push the required changes to boost.org.
 Until the patches are incorporated into Boost they will exist here.

+Note that this layer aims to allow using Boost code in VxWorks user-space applications (RTPs), not in the VxWorks kernel.

 This layer does not contain Boost; it only provides a recipe to adapt Boost to VxWorks.
 Boost is not part of any VxWorks product, and is not covered by your Wind River support agreement.
 If you need help, use the resources available and boost.org, or contact your Wind River sales representative to arrange for consulting services.